College: Engineering and Technology

 - Big Data and Getting the Best out of it, Connect ERP, The Hennik Group,Reading UK, 7 July 2016.
 The slides (extended to include an appendix of the 12 Vs of Big Data Governance) are here and the video is here

 - Scholarly Activity: Value and Opportunities, College of Engineering and Technology Away Day, 5 Sept 2016.
-Slides are Scholarly Activity – Value and Opportunity and video will be here
+Slides are here and video is here

 As part of the development of employability skills, most of my modules that I now teach involve the creation of research based articles, using the IEEE journal article template.
 The best of these are collected together into an e-book for each module and published on the School of Computing and Maths OJS website at http://commerce3.derby.ac.uk/ojs/.